Skip to main content

 name="ticket-agent",

-instructions="Look up tickets and classify priority.
-Never modify without approval.",
+instructions="Look up tickets before answering.
+Never modify data.",

 tools=[lookup_ticket],